Active Range-Gated

 In 2001, Mr. Demers headed the development of the latest active camera prototype at INO.

-Mr. Demers holds a bachelor’s degree in engineering physics (1984) from Laval University in Quebec City and he is a member of the Ordre des Ingénieurs du Québec, the IEEE Signal Processing Society, the IEEE Circuit & Systems Society, and the IEEE Computer Society.
+Mr. Demers holds a bachelor's degree in engineering physics (1984) from Laval University in Quebec City and he is a member of the Ordre des Ingénieurs du Québec, and the IEEE for 31 years.

 Obzerv's active range-gating technology